ThomasBackhausLab/QSAR_predictions_database/README.md

 ## Below follows a short guide to using the script

-QSAR_data_collection_script_v11.R is the main script used to produce the dataset.
+QSAR_data_collection_script.R is the main script used to produce the dataset.
 It calls a number of helper functions, located under the subfolder “Functions”.
 The main script handles directory management and packages, standardization and merging of empirical data, extraction of identifiers from empirical data, gathering of physicochemical properties, output data formatting and output data export.

 Specific functions are called for import of empirical data, cleaning and filtering of empirical data, collection of SMILES and InChIKeys, running QSAR platforms, importing and curating QSAR outputs and calculating compounded QSAR predictions.
 A full list of function files and a short description of their uses can be found below.

 A handful of intermediate files are created by the script to reduce the load on third party APIs and to avoid rerunning time consuming steps of the script, unless instructed to.
 These files can be found under the “Intermediate files” folder.
 A full list of intermediate files and a short description of their purpose can be found below.

+To run the script, first you need to install and load the required packages, and specify certain paths (working directories, QSAR directories, empirical data locations and QSAR tool executables), finally the functions should be imported and a few key parameters should be set.
+All of this is done in the main script under "1.
+Packages, working directories and housekeeping".

+The script should then be run section by section, with additional user interaction needed for running the QSAR tools.

+The QSAR tools are launched by the script, but the tools needs to be run by the user, with instructions available through the script.
+If the user need additional help running the QSAR platforms, please find the documentation for each tool from their corresponding developers.

-The script was written (and is functional) in R version 4.1.3 using the RStudio editor version 2022.12.0 Build 353
+The script was written in R version 4.1.3 using the RStudio editor version 2022.12.0 Build 353

-###The main script and all helper functions rely on the following R-packages:
+## The main script and all helper functions rely on the following R-packages:

 |Package|Version
 |-----------|------------|